horriblename/hyprgrass/README.md

 # Hyprland Touch Gestures

 > [!WARNING]
-> There may still be some bugs that render your touch device unusable until you unload the plugin/close Hyprland (https://github.com/horriblename/hyprgrass/issues/27), have a keyboard in hand the first time you try this.
-This plugin is very alpha, expect breakable changes!
+> Even though hyprgrass is mostly stable now, there used to be some bugs that render your touch device unusable until you unload the plugin/close Hyprland (https://github.com/horriblename/hyprgrass/issues/27), keep a keyboard in hand the first time you try this.
+This plugin is still in alpha, expect breakable changes!

 Please open an issue if you find any bugs.
 Feel free to make a feature request if you have a suggestion.